-The coronavirus (COVID-19) pandemic is emerging as an unprecedented challenge to IAPT service delivery.
-It is imperative that IAPT services continue to offer access to psychological therapies when many people will be experiencing common mental health issues, including depression, anxiety, panic, OCD, and health anxiety, in the context of social distancing and self-isolation.
+During the coronavirus (COVID-19) pandemic, IAPT services need to continue despite the necessary social distancing and self-isolation.

-Government advice indicates the requirement to deliver treatment more flexibly during this period, particularly by telephone or other digital modes, including video conferencing, written support and digitally-enabled programmes.
+We can deliver treatment using telephone, video conferencing, written support and digitally-enabled programmes.

-There is a paucity of research examining the therapeutic alliance with recipients of telephone, typed or video interventions, but emerging work suggests therapists working remotely can achieve a level comparable to that with face-to-face intervention.
+Emerging work suggests that therapists working remotely can achieve a level of engagement comparable to that with face-to-face intervention.

-This guidance contains information on best practice to help services continue to deliver high quality treatment while protecting their staff and patients.
-It is intended to be a guide, rather than prescriptive instruction.
+This guidance contains suggestions as to best practice with regard to remote consultations, in a way that protects both staff and patients.

 2. Scope

-This guidance is intended to support IAPT providers to maximise the use of telephone and digital channels in delivering services during the COVID-19 outbreak.
+This guidance will support IAPT providers to effectively use telephone and digital technology to deliver services during the COVID-19 outbreak.

-It is one of a suite of resources to support the mental health and learning disability and autism sectors to respond to the outbreak.
+It is one of a suite of resources to support the mental health and learning disability and autism sectors during the outbreak.

 For more information please contact: england.mhldaincidentresponse@nhs.net

 For IAPT specific queries, please contact: england.mentalhealth@net.net